sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 ## Searching

-Our centralized logging management solution supports a subset of Elasticsearch APIs, with rich query language and extensive capabilities of searching through data you've sent to it.
-The supported Search API's are:
+Sematext supports a subset of Elasticsearch APIs, with rich query language and extensive capabilities of searching through data you've sent to it.
+The supported Search APIs include, but are not limited to:

   - URI based search
   - Request body based search